 Charreria is officially the national sport of Mexico, involving equestrian competitions, roping and cattle-handling.
 The official music at these events is performed by mariachis, and together they represent Mexican culture and tradition.
-The best displays of charreria are at the Mexican National Charro Championship at the International Mariachi and Charreria Festival which takes place each September in Guadalajara, and includes a parade and concerts in the historic downtown district.
+The best displays of charreria are at the Mexican National Charro Championship at the International Mariachi and Charreria Festival which takes place each September in Guadalajara and includes a parade and concerts in the historic downtown district.

 Cuisine here is good and varied with restaurants and eateries to suit every palate and budget.
-From streetside taco to fine dining in colonial mansions, Guadalajara is a charming city to visit and highly recommended for its facilities and ambience if you are here on a dental holiday.
+From streetside taco to fine dining in colonial mansions, Guadalajara is a charming city to visit and highly recommended for its facilities and ambiance if you are here on a dental holiday.

-(Image by: Amando Aguayo)
+(Image by Amando Aguayo)